Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes

 \section{Abstract}

-The main goal of this paper is to investigate distributed dynamic programming (DP) to solve networked multi-agent Markov decision problems (MDPs).
-We consider a distributed multi-agent case, where each agent does not have an access to the rewards of other agents except for its own reward.
-Moreover, each agent can share their parameters with its neighbors over a communication network represented by a graph.
-We propose a distributed DP in the continuous-time domain, and prove its convergence through control theoretic viewpoints.
-The proposed analysis can be viewed as a preliminary ordinary differential equation (ODE) analysis of a distributed temporal difference learning algorithm, whose convergence can be proved using Borkar-Meyn theorem and the single time-scale approach.
+The main goal of this paper is to investigate continuous-time distributed dynamic programming (DP) algorithms for networked multi-agent Markov decision problems (MAMDPs).
+In our study, we adopt a distributed multi-agent framework where individual agents have access only to their own rewards, lacking insights into the rewards of other agents.
+Moreover, each agent has the ability to share its parameters with neighboring agents through a communication network, represented by a graph.
+We first introduce a novel distributed DP, inspired by the distributed optimization method of Wang and Elia.
+Next, a new distributed DP is introduced through a decoupling process.
+The convergence of the DP algorithms is proved through systems and control perspectives.
+The study in this paper sets the stage for new distributed temporal different learning algorithms.